📃 July 2015 release notes

 <input type="password">

-HTML element represents a field for users to enter passwords while ensuring the typed characters are hidden from view, typically replaced by asterisks.
-Learn more. -
+HTML element represents a field for users to enter a password.
+The password is hidden from view, typically replaced by dots or asterisks. -

 <input type="radio">